 - Save changes to the hosts file and run the

 ping <Protected domain name>command to verify that your changes are in effect.If your changes are in effect, the IP address in the command output is the WAF IP address that is mapped to the domain name.

 If the IP address of the origin server is displayed, refresh the local DNS cache.
 You can run the

 .\ipconfig /flushdnscommand to refresh the DNS cache.
 Then, run the ping command again until the changes take effect.

 - In the address bar of your browser, enter the protected domain name.

 - If the website is accessible, the domain name settings in WAF are correct and in effect.
 In this case, you can restore the hosts file and change the DNS record to redirect traffic to WAF for protection.
 For more information, see Change a DNS record.

 - If the website is inaccessible, the domain name settings may be inappropriate.
 We recommend that you check the domain name settings in the WAF console.
 After the domain name settings in WAF are corrected, perform the verification on your computer again.
-For more information, see Add websites.
+For more information, see Add a website.